D3STY/cros-auto-notify-zsh/README.rst

     ✔ version exported
     ✔ hook functions are loaded by default
     ✔ enable/disable auto-notify
-    ✔ auto-notify-send does not send notification for short task ✔ auto-notify-send does not send notification for ignored commands
+    ✔ auto-hterm-notify does not send notification for short task ✔ auto-hterm-notify does not send notification for ignored commands

 NOTE: It is required that you use a minimum zunit version of 0.8.2